-In this paper we presented a realistic model of a p2p backup and storage system that accounts for the characteristics (profiles) of peers participating to the system, including their availability, accessibility and (malicious) behavior.
+In this paper we presented a realistic model of a P2P backup and storage system that accounts for the characteristics (profiles) of peers participating to the system, including their availability, accessibility and (malicious) behavior.
 We used game theory to define a game in which peers can selfishly optimize the amount of data they wish to store in the system, the set of remote peers to exchange data with, and their profile.

 Hindered by the complexity of the joint optimization problem, we focused on the important problem of peer selection with the aim of understanding if peer selection alone can be used to provide incentives to peers for improving their profiles.
 We cast the problem of peer selection and profile selection as a game, and showed how to extend Stable Matching Theory to fit our problem setting.
-We extended a known polynomial-time algorithm to compute multiple stable matching and showed through a numerical evaluation that matching alone can be used to compel peers to improve their profile.
-We also showed that the consequence of the proposed peer selection strategy for the whole system is to have an increased aggregate utility.
+We extended a known polynomial-time algorithm to compute the optimal stable matching for uniform-capacity configurations.